ExchangeUnion/docs/XU-TechnicalPaper.md

 - A user has X trading volume on Exchange Union, this user gets rewarded with XUC from his exchange platform
 - This is a program of each individual exchange

-*By default, each XUD opens a XUC payment channel to be able to pay makers, for orderbook relays and other services and also receive XUC payments for these services.*
+*By default, each XUD opens a XUC payment channel to be able to pay makers, for order book relays and other services and also receive XUC payments for these services.*

 3.10.
 Business Model: XUC
 -------------------------
-Exchange Union’s business model is based on XUC being valuable, which not only makes the incentives work, but benefits all stakeholders.
+Exchange Union’s business model is based on XUC being useful and thus valuable.
+As discussed above, the main usage of XUC within XU is as fee payment from taker to maker, the liquidity provider.
 XUC’s overall supply is fixed to 3 billion, which naturally makes it deflationary the more the XU ecosystem & thus demand grows.
 The original proposal for Exchange Union used sidechains where every transaction would burn a small amount of XUC as a way to combat spam.
 However, the concern about spam transactions are mitigated to good extent by using payment channels.

 Nevertheless, with a burn-per-trade we will burn the 30% excess supply (Last ‘reserve’ part of the token allocation in the white paper), slowly reducing the total supply to roughly 2 billion.
 A ‘transparency’ section on [the website](https://www.exchangeunion.com/) informs about every new XUC release and purpose.
 Smart contracts handle the burning.

+The goal is to transform XU into a platform, where new products plug into XU to swap digital assets.
+Exchange Union will be developing a set of new products on top of XU with entirely new business models.

 ## 4. How is XU different from ...